dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 ### 🙏 Comments & Feedback
 I hope you've learned a thing or two from this blog post.
-If you have any questions, comments, or feedback, please leave them on the following Twitter post or [drop me a message](https://dicksonneoh.com/contact/).
+If you have any questions, comments, or feedback, please leave them on the following Twitter/LinkedIn post or [drop me a message](https://dicksonneoh.com/contact/).
 {{< tweet dicksonneoh7 1521342853640728576>}}

+<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6927274887661166592" height="948" width="550" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>